-Upon consummation of this offering, the Conversion and the TPG Subscription, our executive officers, directors and principal stockholders will own, in the aggregate, approximately 57% of our outstanding common stock.
+Upon consummation of this offering our executive officers, directors and principal stockholders will own, in the aggregate, approximately 44% of our outstanding common stock.
 As a result, these stockholders will be able to exercise control over all matters requiring stockholder approval, including the election of directors, amendment of our certificate of incorporation and approval of significant corporate transactions and will have significant control over our management and policies.
-In addition, Emily Scott, a director, and TPG entered into a stockholders' agreement in 1997 under which TPG has agreed to vote for Ms. Scott and a nominee chosen by her as members of our board of directors and Ms. Scott has agreed to vote for three director nominees chosen by TPG.
+In addition, Emily Scott, a former director, and TPG entered into a stockholders' agreement under which TPG has agreed to vote for Ms. Scott and a nominee chosen by her as members of our board of directors and Ms. Scott has agreed to vote for three director nominees chosen by TPG.
+Ms. Scott is not currently on our board of directors, nor has she chosen a director nominee.
 The directors elected by these stockholders pursuant to this agreement will be able to make decisions affecting our capital structure, including decisions to issue additional capital stock, implement stock repurchase programs and incur indebtedness.
 The interests of these stockholders may not be consistent with your interests as a stockholder.